CharlesMangwa/react-native-simple-kit/README.md

 There are mainly 2 reasons why this project exists.
 One of them is: **evolution**.
 I've been using React Native since `v0.5` back in mid-2014, and my conception of the "best" project structure has always been evolving.

-That's why from one project to another, I used to copy/paste the whole previous project, remove all the specific code, and then use it as my starter.
-The another project.
+That's why from one project to another, I used to copy/paste the whole previous project, remove all the business logic, and then use it as my starter.
+Then another project.
 More modifications.
 Copy/paste.
 Start all over again.
 As you can understand: I really needed something that I can just fork, use for a project, modify at the root when needed, and...that's it!
 No need to waste my time removing project specific code, and I'll still have what I consider as a good starter kit.

 That was the first reason.
 The second one is just: **community**.
-I think there are people out there who probably need the same thing.
-Moreover, some of you sent me messages asking what does my typical project structure look like.
-So here it is!
+I think there are some people out there who probably feel the same need.
+So enjoy!

 ## Project structure

 This project structure is by no means "**THE**" perfect project structure.
-It's just the one which is currently making more sense to me than any other else, after several tries.
-Long story short: I divide my apps by `scenes`, scenes which contain several `modules` that can use that scene's `components`.
-That's it.
+It's just the one I found to be more suitable to the navigation library I'm using here.
 Give it a try, you might be surprised how intuitive it could be.
 Anyhow: feel free to modify this structure and even send some PRs if you find a way to improve it!

 ```
 ...
 src
-├── app
+├── config
+│   └── index.js
-│   ├── scenes
+├── containers
-│   │   └── xxx
+│   ├── xxx
 │   │    ├── components
-│   │       ├── modules
 │   │    ├── index.js
 │   │    └── styles.js
-│   └── index.js
-├── config
 │   └── index.js
 ├── helpers
 │   └── xxx